sreekalyanik/sreekalyanik/README.md

 Hi there! 👋
-I'm K. Sree Kalyani, an Electrical and Computer Engineering student at Sreenidhi Institute Of Science And Technology.
+I'm K. Sree Kalyani, an Electrical and Communication Engineering student at Sreenidhi Institute Of Science And Technology.
 I am passionate about electronics, embedded systems, and digital signal processing.

 **Skills:**